 I continued on to complete my Master of Education degree in Educational Counselling (now Counselling Psychology) at the University of Ottawa.
 During this degree, I completed internships providing clinical services in school and community agency settings.

-My subsequent professional experience at a non-profit community agency allowed me to provide individual counselling and play therapy services to many children, youth, families and young adults.
-I also founded a Children and Youth Social Skills Group to help children develop the self-regulation and social skills necessary for healthy peer relationships and friendships.
+Before opening my practice, I worked at a non-profit community agency providing individual counselling and play therapy services to many children, youth, families and young adults.
+I also founded a Children and Youth Social Skills Group and Anger Management Group to help children develop the self-regulation and social skills necessary for healthy peer relationships and friendships.

-I am currently working part-time as an independent practitioner with Village Professional Services, providing counselling and psychotherapy services to children, youth and families.
-I work in an office with a number of clinical psychologists who also work primarily with children and families.
+I am currently working part-time as an independent practitioner with Village Professional Services, providing psychotherapy services to children, youth and families.
+I work in an office with a number of clinical psychologists and therapists who also work primarily with children and families.

 I often work with children and families who face complex and challenging concerns, who have already seen a variety of professionals before they meet with me.
 I’ve chosen to provide all of my clients with the opportunity to have my work with their child supervised by a clinical psychologist with expertise in child and family mental health.

 Although this opportunity is purely at the client’s discretion, I strongly believe in the value of supervision and consultation.
 I find that it and enhances the services that I provide by offering fresh and alternative perspectives to often very complex challenges.
 Many parents see this as an opportunity to have a number of professionals invested in the well-being and growth of their child through therapeutic intervention.
-There is no additional fee to supervision, and all information remains strictly confidential between myself and my supervisor.
+There is no additional fee to supervision, and all information remains strictly confidential between myself and my supervisor as per the standards of our regulatory bodies and applicable legislation.